Introduction

 cd ~/Documents/Qt-CrossCompile-RaspberryPi/raspberrypi4

-We download the Qt resources and unzip them in the raspberrypi4 directory:
+We download the Qt resources and unpack them in the raspberrypi4 directory:

 sudo wget http://download.qt.io/archive/qt/5.15/5.15.2/single/qt-everywhere-src-5.15.2.tar.xz